vip-aerospace/keao-cosmos-teensy-fsw/documentation/de_setup_guide.md

 @page development_environment_setup Development Enviornment Setup Guide

-@todo Add setup for code formatting on save, ruler, spellcheck

 This is a guide on how to set up your Development Environment (DE) to compile, run, and debug the Teensy Flight Software (FSW).